 To start your local church marketing journey, you need to get your church on the map, or in this case, the maps.

-Chances are you’ve used Google Maps, Apple Maps or even Wayz to find your way around town.
-For individuals in larger cities or who are new to the community, they rely on these maps to help them get where they are going and inform them about what amenities are available in town.
+Chances are you’ve used Google Maps, Apple Maps or even Waze to find your way around town.
+Individuals in larger cities or who are new to the community rely on these maps to help them get where they are going and inform them about what amenities are available in town.

-It can even help locals learn of new locations, such as a new church opening its doors a few blocks away.
+It can even help locals learn about new locations, such as a new church opening its doors a few blocks away.

-Getting on these maps is free, and it’s easy.
-Here are the instructions for four of the top maps your church should claim its space on.
+Getting on these maps is free and easy.
+Here are the instructions for how to get on four of the top business sites your church should claim space on.

 Of the four map listings, the most important is Google.
-Google places its map at the top of the search engine results page for local searches.
-By claiming your Google map listing, you can get your church above the regular search results.
+Google places its maps at the top of the search engine results page for local searches.
+By claiming your Google Maps listing, you can get your church to appear above the regular search results.

-For example, if you were to type “Church near me” into Google while in Duluth, MN, Google would find the closest churches to your location.
-For small churches, or church plants looking to branch out into a new area, this church marketing tool is vital.
+For example, if you type “Church near me” in Google while in Duluth, MN, Google will find the closest churches to your location.
+For small churches, or church plants looking to branch out into new areas, this church marketing tool is vital.

-Ranking in the regular results takes time and work but claiming a listing with Google takes very little time and effort.
-The Google map listing is also more prominent.
-The map is the only image on a search results page in most cases.
+Ranking in regular search results takes time and work, but claiming a listing with Google Maps takes very little time and effort.
+The Google Maps listing is also more prominent.
+In most cases, the map is the only image on a search results page.
 This increases your chances of getting traffic.

-The way Google determines the map results is a bit different than how it determines its regular results.
-One factor that has a major impact on where your church ranks within the map results is reviews.
+The way Google determines map results is a bit different than how it determines its regular search results.
+One factor that has a major impact on where your church ranks in the map results is reviews.
 The reason is that users are more attracted to churches with several positive reviews.

 Gathering reviews on Google and other important pages like Facebook is a tested church marketing strategy that yields results.
 Because your congregation is filled with people who have a positive opinion of your church, getting reviews is simple.